-The vice chancellor for research oversees all university research activities and has primary responsibility for the university’s research mission.
-The VCR office directs the development of university research policies and oversees sponsored programs, research integrity, and intellectual property and licensing.
+The vice chancellor for research oversees all university research activities and has primary responsibility for the university's research mission.
+The Center for Research Services directs the development of university research policies and oversees sponsored programs, research integrity, and intellectual property and licensing.

 Assistantships are available for graduate students working on research with faculty in many research institutes and centers.
 Each researcher has a joint appointment with an academic department.
 Any student interested in specific faculty research projects and the availability of assistantships should contact the appropriate academic department.

 - Alaska Cooperative Fish and Wildlife Research Unit

 - Alaska Sea Grant

 - Center for Cross-Cultural Studies

 - School of Fisheries and Ocean Sciences Juneau Center

 - Geophysical Institute

 - Center for Global Change and Arctic System Research